thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 Because feature branches hide work for the rest of the team, it also discourages the adoption of refactoring.

 When we are just adding new code, integrating that code is fairly straightforward.
 But if we are refactoring our code, we are introducing new abstractions and new concepts.
-For instance we rename a method; extract code as a new method or a new class; or we reorder methods inside a class; move code between classes.
+For instance, we rename a method; extract code as a new method or a new class; reorder methods inside a class; or move code between classes.

-Unfortunately, Version Control Systems are not aware of semantic changes which makes merging very difficult.
+Unfortunately, Version Control Systems are not aware of semantic changes which make merging very difficult.
 Either this introduces tons of conflicts at merge time or even worse [Semantic Bugs](https://martinfowler.com/bliki/SemanticConflict.html).

 If we have two team members, each working in parallel on their feature branch.